 We hope you’ve enjoyed hearing these tips for creating a product backlog for your project.

 Thanks for watching!

 What it refers to is effectively everything that can be done by the team, ever, in order by priority.
-Or in other terms, it’s a scope of a project.
+In other terms, it’s the scope of a project.
 What’s important when you’re building your product backlog is to make sure that you have a very clear vision and that you have an ordered set of prioritized requirements.

 You’re thinking about your product backlog and about those user requirements, really what you’re looking to do is to develop the items or features that are right here in the middle of this Venn diagram.
 The items that are really cool to do, the ones that you’re passionate about, the ones that you can actually make in the time frame that you’re given, and the ones most importantly that your users are going to use, or that you can sell if you’re developing a product.
 So it’s those items right there.